 Duke Energy Corp.
-(DUK) directors Theresa M. Stone and John D. Baker II, who joined the board when the company took over Progress Energy Inc., resigned and called on Duke to immediately start looking for a new chief executive officer.
+(DUK:US) directors Theresa M. Stone and John D. Baker II, who joined the board when the company took over Progress Energy Inc., resigned and called on Duke to immediately start looking for a new chief executive officer.

 Stone and Baker, who previously served on the Progress board, announced their resignations in separate letters filed today with the North Carolina Utilities Commission.
 The state agency is investigating Duke’s decision to fire Bill Johnson, the former Progress CEO, on July 2 within hours of completing its $17.8 billion merger creating the largest U.S. utility company.